Armstrong Whitworth Whitley: Further development

 After the first 34 aircraft had been completed, the engines were replaced with the more reliable two-speed-supercharged Tiger VIIIs.
 K7243, the 27th production Whitley, is believed to have served as a prototype following modifications.
 The resulting aircraft was designated as the Whitley Mk II.
 A total of 46 production aircraft were completed to the Whitley Mk II standard.
 One Whitley Mk II, K7243, was used as a test bed for the 1200 hp 21-cylinder radial Armstrong Siddeley Deerhound engine; on 6 January 1939, K7243 made its first flight with the Deerhound.
 Another Whitley Mk I, K7208, was modified to operate with a higher (33500 lb) gross weight.

 K7211, the 29th production Whitley, served as the prototype for a further advanced variant of the aircraft, the Whitley Mk III.
 The Whitley Mk III featured numerous improvements, such as the replacement of the manually operated nose turret with a single powered Nash & Thompson turret and a powered retractable twin-gun ventral "dustbin" turret.
 The ventral turret was hydraulically-powered but proved to be hard to operate and added considerable drag, thus the Whitley Mk III was the only variant with it.
 Other changes included increased dihedral of the outer wing panels, superior navigational provision and the installation of new bomb racks.
 A total of 80 Whitley Mk III aircraft were manufactured.

 While the Tiger VIII engine used in the Whitley Mks II and III was more reliable than those used in early aircraft, the Whitley was re-engined with Rolls-Royce Merlin engines in 1938, giving rise to the Whitley Mk IV.
 Three Whitley Mk I aircraft, K7208, K7209 and K7211, were initially re-engined to serve as prototypes.
 The new engines are credited with producing greatly improved performance.
-Other changes made included the replacement of the manually operated tail and retractable ventral turrets with a Nash & Thompson powered tail turret equipped with four .303 in (7.7 mm) Browning machine guns, the increasing of fuel tankage capacity, including two additional fuel tanks in the wing.
+Other changes made included the replacement of the manually operated tail and retractable ventral turrets with a Nash & Thompson powered tail turret equipped with four .303 in (7.7 mm) Browning machine guns and increasing of fuel tankage capacity, including two additional fuel tanks in the wing.
 A total of 40 Whitley Mk IV and Whitley Mk IVA, a sub-variant featuring more powerful models of the Merlin engine, were completed.